Energy savings throughout the supply chain

 Carbon footprint (CFP)

-Suiker Unie is taking measures to reduce its carbon footprint.
+Cosun Beet Company is taking measures to reduce its carbon footprint.
 The carbon footprint is a measure of the greenhouse gases emitted by a particular process or supply chain.
-In Suiker Unie’s taste, it takes account of the gases emitted during seed production, growing conditions, the crop protection agents and fertilisers used and the transportation of beet to the sugar factories.
+In Cosun Beet Companies taste, it takes account of the gases emitted during seed production, growing conditions, the crop protection agents and fertilisers used and the transportation of beet to the sugar factories.
 It also measures the greenhouse gases released when fossil fuels such as natural gas are burnt to turn the beet into sugar.
-The target for 2020 is to reduce the carbon footprint by 40%.
+The 2020 target was 40% CO2 footprint reduction compared to 1990, which has already been achieved.
+The 2021 target will be determined at a later date.

 Circular water consumption